ChrisDuffley/stationPlaylist/readme.md

 * Press L to enable line-in input or Shift+L to disable it.
 * Press R to hear remaining time for the currently playing track.
 * Press Shift+R to get a report on library scan progress.
+* Press C to let NVDA announce name and duration of the currently playing track.
 * Press E to get count and labels for encoders being monitored.
 * Press I to obtain listener count.
 * Press Q to obtain various status information about Studio including whether a track is playing, microphone is on and others.